 Management trainees are employed directly by MDS and we pay their salary.
 This is funded by invoicing Members on a monthly basis for each trainee seconded to them.
 The invoice amount covers their salary and a contribution towards training costs and MDS overheads.

 The trainee themselves, although Members’ help is appreciated.
 Some companies have on-site accommodation that is available to rent.
 Others may provide a week’s bed and breakfast to give the trainee time to find something suitable.
-Many provide local newspapers or advertise for accommodation on staff notice boards.
+Many provide advice on the best areas to live in or advertise for accommodation on staff notice boards.

 No. MDS is a non-profit making co-operative, registered as a Friendly Society with the Financial Services Authority.